justinsisley/Invisible-Framework/readme.md

 ### Unit Tests

-The Invisible Framework has support for Mocha, Chai, and Istanbul baked in, and it will find all files named __test.js__ and execute them.
+The Invisible Framework has support for Mocha, Chai, and Istanbul baked in, and it will find all files named __unit.js__ and execute them.

 Let's create a sample test.
-Using your terminal, create a test file: `touch client/test.js`.
+Using your terminal, create a test file: `touch client/unit.js`.

-Using your editor, open __client/test.js__ and add the following code:
+Using your editor, open __client/unit.js__ and add the following code:

 ```javascript
 describe('test', () => {